-Room spinning dizziness is scary and miserable, but a physical maneuver and a vitamin can help.
+Room spinning dizziness is scary and miserable, but learning a physical maneuver and vitamin supplements can help.
+Here's how to get rid of vertigo.

 The alarm clock rings, you roll over to turn it off and — whoa!
 The room seems to spin.
 Or you look up to see a bird flying overhead and suddenly feel as if the ground beneath you is moving.
 You might look quickly over your shoulder while driving, then back at the road, and suddenly realize you are so dizzy you’d better pull over.